levi-digitals/eleven-weeks-cli/readme.md

 - Weekend headers: lighter text (and background if theme specifies) for Sun/Sat based on configured week start.
 - Month column: shows abbreviated month once per month plus a dot ● marking the current calendar week.

-You can extend themes by editing `src/theme.ts` (additional named exports + CLI mapping planned in future roadmap).
+You can extend themes in future releases (user‑configurable themes are on the roadmap).

 ## Development